RicardoCavalheiro123/ldts-project-assignment-g1303-1/README.md

 ## LDTS<13><03> - <BOMBERMAN>

-> Our game consists in a Hero, known as, Bomberman who has the ability to drop BOMBS which are able to destroy some types of blocks and also to KILL the enemies, which is the main goal!
-By killing all the enemies you will then WIN the game!
+> Our game consists in a Hero, known as, Bomberman who has the ability to drop BOMBS which are able to destroy some types of blocks and also to KILL the enemies.
+By destroying the blocks you will be able to create a path leading to the door (EXIT) and then win the game.
+You can also win the game by killing every robot, be CAREFUL!
-This game was developed by *Diogo Babo* (up202004407@fe.up.pt), *João Oliveira* (*up202004407@fe.up.pt) and *Ricardo Cavalheiro* (up202004407@fe.up.pt) for LDTS 2021/2022.
+This game was developed by *Diogo Babo* (up202004407@fe.up.pt), *João Oliveira* (*up202004407@fe.up.pt) and *Ricardo Cavalheiro* (up202005103@fe.up.pt) for LDTS 2021/2022.

 ### IMPLEMENTED FEATURES

 - **Movement** - The game character (hero) will move depending on which arrow key is pressed.
 - **Droping a Bomb** - The game character (hero) will drop a bomb where is he currently standing when the space bar is pressed.
 This bomb is able to destroy the non-concrete blocks but not the others.
+It also capable of killing the robots.
+(The bomb has a time of 4s to explode, and a range of 4 blocks, be careful, don't too close to it!).
+- **Robots** - There will be many robots which move randomly (implemented already) or accordingly to the hero position (to develop further on!).
+These robots will try to kill you, so you better either avoid them or kill them!
+- **End Game Message** - There will be a message displayed on the screen depending on if you win/lose.
+It will also show the time of survival.

 ### PLANNED FEATURES

+- **Menu** - The menu with all the features to be implemented, is yet to be developed.
+- **LeaderBoard** - You will be able to check the list of winners, based on their time for winning the game.
 - **Shop** - Will you will be able to buy new characters and maybe powerups (not defined yet).
-- **Enemies** - There will be many enemies which move randomly or accordingly to the hero position.

 ### DESIGN